-UPDATED OCTOBER 2014: Raising a child with special needs can be challenging.
-Find support by connecting with other families, parents, and caregivers in your community who have kids with special needs.
-Read on to find a group in Westchester county.
+UPDATED MARCH 2016: Raising a child with special needs can be challenging.
+Find support by connecting with other families, parents, and caregivers in Westchester County who have kids with special needs.

 All About Kids